Precision Medicine and Data Sciences Team

 Program Coordinator, Center for Precision Medicine and Data Sciences

 Jennifer Sanchez is the program coordinator for the Center for Precision Medicine and Data Sciences as well as the Precision Nutrition Program.
 She is responsible for assisting in the implementation of the Center’s strategic plan, organizing and tracking program initiatives, providing support for research administration and developing and executing the Center’s marketing and social media plans.
-Jennifer has 10 years of project coordination and marketing experience from previous startup and state association positions.
-Jennifer is enrolled in the Project Management Certificate Program online through UC Davis Continuing and Professional Education.
+Jennifer has ten years of project coordination and marketing experience from previous startup and state association positions.
+Jennifer recently completed the Project Management Certificate Program online through UC Davis Continuing and Professional Education.

 Aniket Alurwar, M.S.